 Several student-led design teams intersect with athletics.
 For example, the Concrete Canoe Team and the Human-Powered Vehicles Design Team both design, build and race their creations in the perfect mix of engineering ingenuity and competitive athleticism.
 In 2020, our Concrete Toboggan Team placed first overall at the Great Northern Concrete Toboggan Race (GNCTR) and made history as the fastest team in the history of the competition.

-U of T boasts modern athletic facilities, programs and professional staff on all three campuses.
+All U of T students can access athletic facilities, programs and professional staff on all three campuses.

 The Goldring Centre for High Performance Sport is a multi-storey sport and exercise facility housing a 2,000-seat, internationally-rated field house for basketball, volleyball and other court sports, a state-of-the-art strength and conditioning centre, fitness studio, sport medicine clinic and research and teaching laboratories.